object-oriented-python/object-oriented-programming/doc/source/a2_git.rst

 exercises as a part of a formal course, then GitHub classroom provides additional support for automatically creating your personal repository for each exercise, for submitting your work, and providing feedback through autotesting.
+If you're working through this book yourself, you'll be able to use the template repositories on GitHub to access everything you need to do the exercises.

 .. only:: not book